allanchua101/sana/doc-website/dynamodb/distribution/ddb-region-distribution.md

 > ap-southeast-1: 3 tables.
 ```

-## Use-cases
+## Command Use-cases

 - Useful for searching the main region used by engineers in an account.
-- Useful for searching orphaned / misconfigured DynamoDB tables residing in seldomly used regions of an account.
+- Useful for searching orphaned and misconfigured DynamoDB tables.
+- Useful for finding DynamoDB tables residing in seldomly used regions of an account.